terranodo/tegola-docs/content/getting-started/index.md

 Tegola needs geospatial data to run.
 Currently, the only supported data format is PostGIS which is a format on top of PostgreSQL.
 If you do not have it installed, [download PostGIS](http://postgis.net/install/)

 Next, you'll need a source of data.
-For your convenience we've provided a download of sample PostGIS data [here](www.link.com).
+For your convenience we've provided sample PostGIS data of [Bonn, Germany](https://s3-us-west-2.amazonaws.com/tegola/bonn_osm.sql.tgz).

 ## 3. Create a configuration file